JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/paper/paper.md

 julia> write_paraview(Tomo_rect,"Tomo_rect");
 julia> write_paraview(Topo_rect,"Topo_rect");
 ```
 We can now use the build-in tools of Paraview to visualise the data (see \autoref{fig:basic} b), and use this as inspiration to create an initial numerical model setup.
-It is also possible to interpolate other seismic tomography datasets to the same grid and subsequently compute a "votemap" to count in how many tomographic models a specific seismic anomaly is present.
+It is also possible to interpolate other seismic tomography datasets to the same grid and subsequently compute a "votemap" to count in how many tomographic models a specific seismic anomaly is present [see e.g., @Shephard_Matthews_Hosseini_Domeier_2017].

 # Examples of usage
 `GeophysicalModelGenerator.jl` comes with build-in (CI/CD) tests and [tutorials](https://juliageodynamics.github.io/GeophysicalModelGenerator.jl/stable) that explain the most important use cases, from importing data to generating input model setups for numerical simulations.
 In the following, we present a number of examples that illustrate various aspects of the package.

 ### Visualise data of the Alps
 The European Alps are among the best studied mountain belts on the planet, and have therefore been the focus of numerous geological and geophysical studies.
-Different seismic tomography model have been published (using different parameterisations and datasets), and those do not necessarily agree with each other.
+Different seismic tomography models have been published (using different parameterisations and datasets), and those do not necessarily agree with each other.

 In `Tutorial_AlpineData.jl`, users learn how to load the topography of the region, import Moho data, load and visualise GPS vectors, import and plot earthquake locations, along with cross-sections through the model (\autoref{fig:alps}).